muratk5n/thirdwave/en/README.md

 ---

-WION: "United States Justice Department (DoJ) is poised to sue Alphabet Inc's Google regarding the platform's dominance over the digital advertising market"
+The Guardian: "Justice department alleges Google tried to 'eliminate' ad market rivals in lawsuit.
+The US justice department and eight states filed a lawsuit against Alphabet's Google on Tuesday over allegations that the company abused its dominance of the digital advertising business, according to a court document"

 ---